inko-lang/inko/docs/source/references/syntax.md

 fn inline foo {}
 fn pub inline foo {}
 fn pub inline mut foo {}

+# Inlining may also be disabled:
+fn noinline foo {}
 ```

 Methods with arguments are defined like so, optional arguments aren't supported: